lorin-vr/Anywhere-ABC-info/README.md

 # Anywhere ABC

-_Github Pages project for a website for the Anywhere ABC iOS app_
+_Github Pages project for a website for the Anywhere ABC and Sprinkle Words apps_

 </header>